intel/linux-sgx/README.md

 This repository provides a reference implementation of a Launch Enclave for 'Flexible Launch Control' under [psw/ae/ref_le](psw/ae/ref_le).
 The reference LE implementation can be used as a basis for enforcing different launch control policy by the platform developer or owner.
 To build and try it by yourself, please refer to the [ref_le.md](psw/ae/ref_le/ref_le.md) for details.
+**NOTE**: The reference LE is only workable with [linux-sgx-driver](https://github.com/intel/linux-sgx-driver) and is planned to be deprecated starting from Intel(R) SGX release 2.20.

 License
 -------